marfarma/hotfix/readme.txt

 Read the "Complete Hotfix List" section in the description.
 A later version of the plugin may list the hotfixes in a special WordPress admin page.

 == Changelog ==
+= 0.5 =
+* Fix a bug that breaks custom taxonomy query URLs when using `/index.php/` permalinks.

 = 0.4 =
 * Fix a bug in WP 3.1 that caused some taxonomy query manipulations (like excluding categories) to not work like they did before.